Ernest Ange Duez: Biography

 Duez was born on 7 March 1843 in Paris, and studied painting under Isidore Pils.
-He first exhibited at the Salon in 1868 with Mater Dolorosa, and achieved success there in 1874 with a third-class medal for his paintings Splendeur and Misère.
+He first exhibited at the Salon of 1868 with Mater Dolorosa, and achieved success there in 1874 with a third-class medal for his paintings Splendeur and Misère.
 He won other medals there subsequently.

 Genre scenes depicting modern life included Au restaurant Le Doyen (1878) and Café sur la Terrasse (1890).
 Portraits included Mme Duez (1877) and Alphonse de Neuville (1880).